-5.5.
-The Council has delegated lead responsibility for the management of fraud to the Corporate Director for Enterprise and Sustainable RegenerationHead of Finance whose duty, in accordance with Section 95 of The Local Government (Scotland) Act 1973, is to make proper provision for the administration of the Council's financial affairs.
-Proper administration includes ensuring that an adequate system of financial control exists and operates effectively throughout the Council which includes providing adequate resources for the prevention and detection of fraud.

-5.56.
-Other responsibilities of the Head of Finance of relevance to fraud include ensuring that the Council:

-- Designs an effective financial control environment to, wherever possible, prevent fraud: - Establishes an effective Anti-Fraud Policy and Fraud Response Plan, commensurate with the level of fraud risk identified, including establishing appropriate mechanisms for: - sstafftaff to report suspected fraud risk issues; - o reporting significant incidents of fraud to the Chief Executive, and where appropriate the relevant ExecutiveCorporate Director; and - co-ordinating assurances about the effectiveness of anti-fraud arrangements to support the Council's Annual Governance Statement; - Disseminates the Council's Anti-Fraud Policy to all staff to ensure that they are aware of their responsibilities in relation to preventing and combating fraud; - Liaises on fraud matters with other relevant stakeholders, including the Monitoring and Audit Committee; - Ensures that vigorous, prompt and proportionate investigations are carried out where a fraud occurs or is suspected.
+- 5.4.
+The Council has delegated lead responsibility for the management of fraud to the Head of Finance whose duty, in accordance with Section 95 of The Local Government (Scotland) Act 1973, is to make proper provision for the administration of the Council's financial affairs.
+Proper administration includes ensuring that an adequate system of financial control exists and operates effectively throughout the Council which includes providing adequate resources for the prevention and detection of fraud. - 5.5.
+Other responsibilities of the Head of Finance of relevance to fraud include ensuring that the Council: - Designs an effective financial control environment to, wherever possible, prevent fraud; - Establishes an effective Anti-Fraud Policy and Fraud Response Plan, commensurate with the level of fraud risk identified, including establishing appropriate mechanisms for: - staff to report suspected fraud risk issues; - reporting significant incidents of fraud to the Chief Executive, and where appropriate the relevant Executive Director; and - co-ordinating assurances about the effectiveness of anti-fraud arrangements to support the Council's Annual Governance Statement; - Disseminates the Council's Anti-Fraud Policy to all staff to ensure that they are aware of their responsibilities in relation to preventing and combating fraud; - Liaises on fraud matters with other relevant stakeholders, including the Monitoring and Audit Committee; - Ensures that vigorous, prompt and proportionate investigations are carried out where a fraud occurs or is suspected;